Prevalence of tobacco use: Background

+Implementing the MPOWER policy package of effective interventions for tobacco control reduces prevalence of tobacco use.

 WHO states that "Much of the disease burden and premature mortality attributable to tobacco use disproportionately affect the poor".
 Of the 1.22 billion smokers, 1 billion of them live in developing or transitional economies.
 Rates of smoking have leveled off or declined in the developed world.
 In the developing world, tobacco consumption is rising by 3.4% per year as of 2002.

 The WHO in 2004 projected 58.8 million deaths to occur globally, of which 5.4 million were tobacco-attributed, and 4.9 million as of 2007.
 As of 2002, 70% of the deaths are in developing countries.

 One of the targets of the Sustainable Development Goal 3 of the United Nations (to be achieved by 2030) is to "Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate."
 The indicator that is used to measure progress is the "age-standardized prevalence of current tobacco use among persons aged 15 years and older".

+A 2017 study found that MPOWER policies were effective to reduce smoking prevalence and cigarette consumption.
+It calculated an 'MPOWER composite score' (ranging from 6 to 29) measuring policy implementation for each country from 2007 to 2014.
+A 1-unit increase in the score reduces smoking prevalence by 0.2 percentage points among adults and a reduction of 1 pack of cigarettes of consumption per capita per year.